elfcorreia/gameport/README.md

 int buffer[320][200];
 buffer[100][50] = 0x0f0ff0;

-gameport* gp = gameport_create(320, 200, "verbose");
+gameport_t* gp = gameport_create(320, 200, "verbose");
 gameport_draw(gp, buffer);
 scanf("%*s");
 gameport_destroy(gp);
 ```
 build your code with the instructions of your target platform.

-### Display graphics through a framebuffer
+### Display graphics through a framebuffer abstraction

 In the gameport you will need a *framebuffer* to display your graphics.
-A *framebuffer* is a memor (buffer) thats stores the pixels that will be rendered (a frame).
-The *framebuffer* concept is ans abstraction.
-However, showing this frame it's not, it can be an X11 window, a Win32 window or an OpenGL context, for example.
+A *framebuffer* is a piece of memory (buffer) thats stores the pixels that will be rendered in the graphical output.
+While the *framebuffer* is an abstraction, showing it it's not.
+We have many ways of display graphics, an X11 window, a Win32 window, an OpenGL context, for example.
+This platform provides aims to provide this abstraction.
+So you can start rigth now programming with graphics.
+And if you want learn the internals you have a tiny library implementation source code ready to dive in.

 ### Pixels and colors